theotherstevenc/react-reader-view/readme.md

 Serves as a template for webpack. `<script>` tags will be injected during the build process which will be responsible for populating the DOM and creating the UI.
 It's copied into `dist/` during the build process. _options are available for developing and testing the output of popup.html_

-### `background.jsx`

-Currently blank.
-However, it's compiled during the build, so it's ready to be used if needed.
-It is converted to `background.js` and copied into `dist/` during the build process.

 ### `public/`

-Contents of this directory are copied into `dist/` during the build process.
-Contents of the individual files are untouched.
+Contents of this directory are copied into `dist/` during the build process, individual files are untouched.

 ### `utils/`

-- `profiles.js`, `generalSettings.js` set initial values from localstorage, or from hardcoded defaults
 - `disableReaderView.js` logic to disable the extension
 - `enableReaderView.js` logic to enable the extension
 - `css/styles.css` styles are injected automatically